g2a-official/g2a-pay-edd/README.md

+# ⚠ This repository is now DEPRECATED and will be deleted after 1st of August 2021.
+We recommend to use [Zen](https://www.zen.com/) in new projects.

-# G2A Pay module for Easy Digital Downloads
+## G2A Pay module for Easy Digital Downloads

 EDD - A complete eCommerce solution for merchants, allowing them to sell digital goods in an easy-to-use plugin.
 Easy Digital Downloads offer a set of essential features that make selling digital goods simple and hassle-free.
 The core plugin features include a cart system for purchasing multiple downloads instantly, as well as a complete promotional code system.